phpMussel/phpMussel/_docs/readme.en.md

 For the most part, phpMussel should be fairly compatible with most other virus scanning software.
 However, conflictions have been reported by a number of users in the past.
 This information below is from VirusTotal.com, and it describes a number of false-positives reported by various anti-virus programs against phpMussel.
 Although this information isn't an absolute guarantee of whether or not you will encounter compatibility problems between phpMussel and your anti-virus software, if your anti-virus software is noted as flagging against phpMussel, you should either consider disabling it prior to working with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

-This information was last updated 28th May 2015 and is current for all phpMussel releases of the two most recent minor versions (v0.5-v0.6i) at the time of writing this.
+This information was last updated 7th September 2015 and is current for all phpMussel releases of the two most recent minor versions (v0.6-v0.7a) at the time of writing this.

 | Scanner              |  Results                             |
 |----------------------|--------------------------------------|